Reference for .eqy file format¶

 merge and nomerge¶

-commands work similar to group
+The merge and nomerge commands work similar to group and nogroup,

 but creates non-fragment partitions by merging the fragment partitions generated